Exchangeability type properties of asset prices: Quasi-swap-invariance

 For some applications, notably for semi-static hedging of barrier options with unequal carrying costs, the symmetry should be imposed on price changes adjusted with carrying costs.
 Unlike equity markets, where the assumption of equal carrying costs is often not totally unrealistic (e.g.\ in dividend-free cases), this assumption is quite restrictive in currency markets, since the risk-free interest rates in different countries usually differ.
 The carrying costs on various assets amount to componentwise multiplication of $\eta$ by a vector $e^\lambda=(e^{\lambda_1},\dots,e^{\lambda_n})$, where $\lambda_i=r-r_i$, $i=1,\dots,n$.
 In currency trading $r_i$ denotes the risk-free interest rate in the $i$th foreign market, while in the share case it becomes the dividend yield of the $i$th share.
 If useful, $\lambda$ can also have other interpretations than being the pure carrying costs and $\eta$ need not be a one-period martingale itself.
-If imposed, the martingale assumption will be explicitly mentioned.

-Multiplying $\eta$ with a vector representing unequal carrying costs tends to affect the (weighted) $ij$-swap-invariance property.
-But in some cases (\ref{eq:qsi}) holds, e.g.\ for all risk-neutral bivariate log-normal models, where $\eta$ multiplied by unequal carrying costs is clearly not $ij$-swap-invariant anymore but satisfies~(\ref{eq:qsi}) with $e^\zeta=1$ and $\alpha=2(r_i-r_j)(a_{ii}+a_{jj}-2a_{ij})^{-1}$, see Example~\ref{ex:q-two}.